mozilla/taar-lite/docs/GraphRepresentation.md

 3. Apply the recommendation selection treatment to the treated graph to produce the __recommendation graph__.

-Note that, since the graph is directed, edges do not necessarily run both ways.
+Note that, in cases where the graph is directed, edges do not necessarily run both ways.
 In other words, we allow for a treatment to produce a graph in which A is related to B but B is not related to A, for example if it removes edges whose weight falls below a threshold.